 Engine compartment ventilation tubes may be modified, aftermarket, relocated on the original equipment ducting, or removed.
 Inlet and outlet openings may not be enlarged (i.e., when the tube is removed, the opening may not be larger than stock).
 Vents may be shielded or plugged.
 No other modifications to the hood will be allowed.
+Polaris Hurricane hood/mirror cowling may be replace providing it does not create additional airflow to engine compartment.

-ENGINE : All spec eligible Engines may be bored a MAX of 1mm.
+ENGINE: All spec eligible Engines may be bored a MAX of 1mm.
 Yamaha Waveblaster may upgrade to 701 62T style cylinders.
 Pre-1996 Yamaha Waveblaster may update to 1996 and newer engine components.

 Replacement piston assemblies may be used provided the original port timing, dome profile, skirt length and shape and type of material are not changed.
-Replacement piston assemblies must weigh within $\pm 5.00\%$ of original equipment.
+Replacement piston assemblies must weigh within $\pm$ 5.00% of original equipment.
 Chamfering of cylinder ports must not exceed 1.00mm (0.04 in.) at a 30 degree maximum angle.
 (See diagram in Appendix.)
 Cylinders may be machined to accept girdle system cylinder heads.